What Is Field Density Test?

 - Remove the paraffin wax by peeling off it.

 - Cut the specimen into two pieces.
-Take a representative sample to the water content determination.
+Take a representative sample for the water content determination.

 |Sr.No.||Observations and Calculations||Determination No.|